ramsondon/stable-kernel/Readme.md

 * @see http://elinux.org/BeagleBoardUbuntu#Ubuntu_11.10_.28Oneiric.29
 * @see https://github.com/RobertCNelson/stable-kernel/

-This preconfigured Kernel is for using your BeagleBoard as an encryption proxy for portable hard drives.
+This Linux Version is for using your BeagleBoard as an encryption proxy for portable hard drives.

 ----------------------
 ### Kernel Version